Written by Morgan Gendel and Peter Allan Fields

 The Enterprise is on a survey mission when it encounters a mysterious and unfamiliar probe.
 The probe emits a particle stream that penetrates the shields and affects Captain Picard.
 He collapses on the bridge.

 When he awakens, he is in a mysterious place with a woman calling him Kamin.

-On the Enterprise, the Captain seems to have been injured somehow by the probe and unconscious.
+On the Enterprise, the Captain seems to have been injured somehow by the probe and is unconscious.
 The crew is trying to figure out how they can sever the attachment the probe seems to have to Picard.
-At one point, they do try, causing both the Captain and Kamin to experience symptoms similar to a heart-attack.
+At one point, they do try, causing both the Captain and Kamin to experience symptoms similar to a heart attack.

 When Picard finally regains consciousness on the Enterprise, he learns he was out for only 20-25 minutes, although to him it was a good part of a lifetime.
 He also retains the ability to play the flute as Kamin did.

 As I said before, that Patrick Stewart was not at least nominated for an Emmy for his portrayal in this episode is ludicrous.
 His talent during this is apparent, as it became in the years following Star Trek: The Next Generation when I saw him in a one-man performance of A Christmas Carol.
 He carries this episode completely and does so in a manner that blends his reality on the Enterprise with the life he is being forced to live through the probe.